frontenddogma/web-development-glossary/manuscript/r.md

 RGB
 : → Red, Green, and Blue

+RIA
+: → Rich Internet Application

 RIB
 : → Routing Information Base

+Rich Internet Application
+: → Rich Web Application

 Rich Site Summary
 : → RDF Site Summary

 Rich Text Format
 : A proprietary document file format with published specification developed by Microsoft from 1987 until 2008 for cross-platform document interchange with Microsoft products.
 Prior to 2008, Microsoft published updated specifications for RTF with major revisions of Microsoft Word and Office versions.
 Most word processors are able to read and write some versions of RTF.
 There are several different revisions of RTF specification and portability of files depends on what version of RTF is being used.&nbsp;[†](#w-rtf)

+Rich Web Application
+: A web application that has many of the characteristics of desktop application software.
+The concept is closely related to a single-page application, and may allow the user interactive features such as drag and drop, context menus, WYSIWYG editing, etc. Prior to HTML&nbsp;5, approaches to RWAs were based on Adobe Flash, Java applets, JavaFX, or Microsoft Silverlight.&nbsp;[†](#w-rwa)

 Right-to-Left
 : A script in which writing starts from the right of a page and continues to the left.
 Arabic, Hebrew, Persian, Urdu, and Sindhi are the most widespread RTL writing systems in modern times.&nbsp;[†](#w-rtl)